jax-ml/jax/docs/rank_promotion_warning.rst

 :code:`jax_numpy_rank_promotion` and it can take on string values :code:`allow`, :code:`warn`, and :code:`raise`.
 The default setting is :code:`warn`, which raises a warning on the first occurrence of rank promotion.
+The :code:`raise` setting raises an error on rank promotion, and :code:`allow` allows rank promotion without warning or error.

 As with most other JAX configuration options, you can set this option in several ways.
 One is by using :code:`jax.config` in your code: